 Consider though, that there still won’t be a huge amount of detail around the plan.
 So the next milestone is usually to flesh out the plan and come back together to align around it.

-You may also have two or three initiatives in play now.
-Don’t start too many.
+You may now have two or three initiatives in the plan.
+Don’t start too many though.
 Ensure everyone is part of an initiative.
 If you only have space, energy and attention for one initiative – then so be it.
 Don’t try to take on too many.
 Completing one initiative is better than starting 4 and not completing any of them.

 I generally aim for one big massive initiative and a couple of smaller quick wins.